jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 because the JupyterHub **proxy** relays connections between the users and their single-user notebook servers.
 What this basically means is that the hub itself can shut down, and if the proxy can continue to allow users to communicate with their notebook servers.
-(This just further emphasizes that the hub is responsible for starting, not running, the notebooks).
+(This further emphasizes that the hub is responsible for starting, not running, the notebooks).
 By default, the hub starts the proxy automatically (so that you don't realize there is a separate proxy) and stops the proxy when the hub stops (so that connections get interrupted).
-But when you [configure the proxy to run separately](../reference/separate-proxy), users connection will stay working even without the hub.
+But when you [configure the proxy to run separately](../reference/separate-proxy), user's connections will continue to work even without the hub.

 The default proxy is **ConfigurableHttpProxy** which is simple but effective.
 A more advanced option is the **Traefik Proxy**, which